 Managed IT Services in Ajax for Fulfillment, Distribution, and 401-Corridor Operators

 Managed IT services in Ajax means handling the specific demands of Durham Region businesses: professional services clusters, proximity to Pickering and Whitby, and operational patterns shaped by Highway 401/412 interchange and the GO Transit Lakeshore corridor.
-Fusion Computing delivers co-managed and fully managed IT tiered by scope, pricing from $130/user/month co-managed or $180 fully managed.
+Fusion Computing delivers co-managed and fully managed IT tiered by scope, pricing at $180/user/month fully managed; co-managed priced separately based on scope.

 Ajax sits in Durham Region, where Ontario Power Generation operations, GM Oshawa manufacturing, and GTA-adjacent logistics create an outsized attack surface per capita — three critical-infrastructure verticals within a single economic zone.